Creating reload tasks from tasks

 - Create new scheduled trigger or Create new task event trigger to create a new trigger of the selected type (see the property descriptions below).
 A dialog opens.
 Edit the trigger and click OK to close the dialog and add the trigger to the table.

 - Delete if you want to delete the trigger that is selected in the table.

 - Edit if you want to open the edit dialog for the trigger that is selected in the table.
 Edit the trigger and click OK to close the dialog and save your changes.

 All fields are mandatory and must not be empty.

 The maximum period of time before a task is aborted.
-When a task is started, a session is started by the primary scheduler and the task is performed by one of the nodes.
-If the session times out, the primary scheduler forces the node to abort the task and remove the session.
+When a task is started, a session is started by the manager scheduler and the task is performed by one of the nodes.
+If the session times out, the manager scheduler forces the node to abort the task and remove the session.

 1440 Max retries The maximum number of times the scheduler tries to rerun a failed task.
 0 Scheduled trigger properties Property Description Trigger name Name of the trigger.
 Mandatory.
 Enabled

 Status of the trigger.
 When selected, the trigger is active.

 The time zone of your operating system, at the time you create the trigger.
 When you save a trigger, the settings are kept, and if you move to a different time zone, the original values are still displayed.
 If you want to change the time zone and start time of a trigger, you need to do that manually.Information noteFor a trigger that was created before the introduction of the time zone setting, all times and dates are by default presented in Coordinated Universal Time (UTC).